SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -AvailabilityZones
-A list of Amazon EC2 Availability Zones that instances in the DB cluster can be created in.
+A list of Amazon EC2 Availability Zones that instances in the cluster can be created in.

 PrimitiveItemType: String
 Type: List